 Where: Maragkou 18, Glyfada

 Wines from around the world have been expertly sourced by Vinarte’s resident sommelier to offer a little something for every taste palette.
-The menu at Vinarte is extensive.
-You can find everything from fine Italian wines to local Greek blends.
+You can find everything here from fine Italian wines to local Greek blends.

 Where: Thiseos 16, Athina

 Drunk Sinatra is a quirky cocktail bar that has been lovingly decorated with eccentric and vintage stylings.
-It is a favourite hangout spot among Athenians.
+It is a favorite hangout spot among Athenians.